ConsenSys/doc.pantheon/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

-description: Besu IBFT 2.0 Proof-of-Authority (PoA) consensus protocol implementation
+description: Hyperledger Besu IBFT 2.0 Proof-of-Authority (PoA) consensus protocol implementation
 <!--- END of page meta data -->

 *[Vanity]: Validators can include anything they like as vanity data.